 Why Tanzania?
 Renown as one of the most intriguing destinations on earth, home to mankind, evolution that reaches into our existence and touches your soul.
-Immersed in nature the land feels alive with the sounds of wildlife, vibrant culture and charming characteristics.
+An African Safari immersed in nature the land comes alive with the sounds of wildlife, vibrant culture and charming characteristics.

 ~ Lake Tanganyika, renown for being the deepest lake on the continent, is very unique for its fish species.
 Wildlife reserves work alongside the national parks help to assist in preserving the country's endemic species.
 Conservation is forefront in protecting our wildlife and balancing human conflict.

 ~ Kiswahili and English are the two official languages spoken, however there are over a 100 different languages making for a very diverse country linguistically.
 Nomadic Masai, the tribespeople are distinctive in their dress and to this day continue old age traditions.
 A staple diet of ugali and nyama, chips mayai, chai and chapatis are definitely a local must for the adventurous.

 WHEN TO TRAVEL

 Savannah and bush make up half of Tanzania, while semi-arid desert, rugged mountains and remote coastlines account for the remaining parts of this incredible country.